Gianna Talone: Immaculate Heart of Mary

 A group of supporters formed the Foundation of the Sorrowful and Immaculate Heart of Mary to disseminate her messages.
 In July 2005, Gianna Talone-Sullivan's husband Michael appears listed on the board of directors in the Articles of Incorporation of the Foundation of the Sorrowful and Immaculate Heart of Mary.
 Peter Blanchard is the foundation's treasurer, as well as a member of the foundation's board of directors.
 Though Talone-Sullivan has publicly asserted that the foundation operates independently, in December 2008, Blanchard said that he and his wife spoke to Sullivan almost daily.

-Biography

-Gianna Talone was born the youngest of three children on March 12, 1957, in Phoenix, Arizona.
-She had an early childhood career in show business, where she was known for ventriloquism, tap dancing, singing and theatrical performances.
-She devoted her private time to serving handicapped children, performing ventriloquism, and visiting the elderly.

-She attended Arizona State University and received her BA in chemistry, then completed her Doctor of Pharmacy degree at the University of Southern California and did her internship at UCLA Hospital and clerkships at LA-USC.
-She pursued a corporate pharmacy career.

-She has one daughter, Anne Marie Sullivan.

-Talone is the founder of the national charitable nonprofit Mission of Mercy, a medical mobile healthcare program that provides free medical, prescriptions and dental care to the underserved population.
-She was the founder of the Jesus of Mercy Lay Community, and the United States representative for the worldwide Armata Bianca apostolate, which promotes the Fatima message to the children of the world.

-Awards and recognition

-Talone is a recipient of two lifetime achievement awards; a Dale Carnegie "Outstanding Communications" award; the Foundress Award at St. Mary's University in Emmitsburg, Maryland; and the Harold Miller Bronze Plaque award at University of Southern California for outstanding commitment to pharmacy practice.